xinhao128/expo-nordic-dfu/README.md

+Cloned the branch from getequip/expo-nordic-dfu.
+Intended for my personal use.

+Need to clone as by default the package doesn't support legacy DFUs.

+---

 # Expo Nordic DFU

 This project was highly inspired by the original React Native project at [Pilloxa/react-native-nordic-dfu](https://github.com/Pilloxa/react-native-nordic-dfu).
 We continued the work so it functions with modern [Expo](http://expo.dev/) projects that use [Expo Modules](https://docs.expo.dev/modules/overview/).